 One barrel of oil equivalent

 It is noteworthy that according to 2017 figures, the world consumes (million cubic feet) of natural gas each year.
+How much is this quantity in meters?
+Our cubic feet calculator has the answer!

 Which unit is used to measure natural gas?